These Operating Instructions describe the functionality, installation, operation, and maintenance of the Fronius WeldCube Navigator software.

 Logout User | All users are automatically logged out of the software and the welding machine.
 The system is thus protected against unauthorized access. |

 Unlock Current Manufacturing Step | The welding supervisor resets a pending error via the external system.
-Processing of the current work step is released again. |
+Processing of the current step is released again. |

-Via the following data nodes, the OPC-UA server transmits signals from the production control, the welding machine, and the PC to an external system:
+Via the following data nodes, the OPC UA server transmits signals from the production control, the welding machine, and the PC to an external system:

 Data node | Description | Value |

-Current Manufacturing Status | Describes the current status of the software: - Idle: Default status, manufacturing not in progress
+Current Manufacturing Status | Describes the current status of the software:

 The values can be used to synchronize the status with a PLC controller. |

-Current Manufacturing step | The number of the current work step | Int32 (example) |
+Current Manufacturing step | The number of the current manufacturing step | Int32 (example) |

 Current Part - Instruction Id | GUID of the currently selected instruction | GUID |